-Drivers should also inform their insurance company of any condition disclosed to the DVLA.
+Drivers should also inform their insurance company of any condition disclosed to the DVLA/DVA.

 This article provides an overview of common conditions, but is not exhaustive.
-The DVLA's 'At a glance guide to the current medical standards of fitness to drive' is the standard reference text on this subject and is available online at www.gov.uk/driving-medical-conditions.
+The DVLA's 'At a glance guide to the current medical standards of fitness to drive' is the standard reference text on this subject and is available online at GOV.UK Current medical guidelines: DVLA guidance for professionals.